SCB LEGAL

 eFiling Providing documents electronically.
 The Commonwealth Courts Portal allows users to upload documents as PDFs without having to go in person to file as was once the case.

-Enforcement (of Court Orders) Where someone has breached the terms of a formal agreement (Consent Orders) or Court imposed Orders and actions are taken to force the terms of the agreement to be followed or face consequences such as paying of other parties legal fees.
+Enforcement (of Court Orders) Where someone has breached the terms of a formal agreement (Consent Orders) or Court imposed Orders and actions are taken to force the terms of the agreement to be followed.
+An Enforcement Application may be made to the Court when a person fails to transfer money or property that they were Ordered to transfer.
+The difference between an Enforcement Application and a Contravention Application is that a Contravention Application is used to punish someone i.e. for them to face the consequences for not complying with the Orders.
+See also ‘Contravention Application’.

 Entitlements Actions that are allowed or must be taken in relation to family law matters.